SlamCabbage/NDTMC/README.md

-# NDTMC
+# NDT-Map-Code
-A 3D Global Descriptor For Loop Closure Detection
+NDT-Map-Code: A 3D global descriptor for real-time loop closure detection in lidar SLAM

 You can find the paper here [NDT-Map-Code](https://arxiv.org/abs/2307.08221).